 Dust mites pose health issues for individuals with allergies or respiratory conditions.
 Along with the mattress and bedding, pillows are one of the usual sites where they accumulate.
 Since pillows are in close contact with the face every night while resting or sleeping, this is an issue for concern.

 Dust mites are microscopic bugs that thrive on household dust.
 They are generally present on various surfaces such as upholstered furniture, pillows, mattresses, and stuffed toys.

 The mites feed on miniature human skin flakes that we shed daily.
 Once shed, these flakes accumulate in furniture, carpets, mattresses, bedding, pillows, and stuffed toys.
 These areas contain large populations of dust mites.
 Furthermore, having pets around such as cats and dogs release dander which also serves as food for the mites.

-A dust mite only grows to one-quarter to one-third of a millimeter which makes them invisible to the naked eye.
+A mite only grows to one-quarter to one-third of a millimeter which makes them invisible to the naked eye.
 When using a microscope, you’ll see an 8-legged white bug categorized as an arachnid along with spiders, chiggers, and ticks.
-They prefer environments with temperatures between 68-77 degrees F with a humidity level of 70-80%.
+They prefer environments with temperatures between 68-77 degrees F with a humidity level of 70-90%.

 There are various ways to eliminate dust mites from pillows.

 1. Clean Pillow Covers Regularly

 Since pillows come in close contact with our face every time we sleep, it potentially increases the risk of allergies or asthma among highly sensitive individuals.